Support our work by becoming our Patron! Learn More

 • To protect the egg, the washed eggs are coated with a thin film of edible oil.

-• The colour of the shell has no effect on the quality, cooking properties or nutritive value of the egg, the colour of the shell is normally determined by the breed of chicken.
+• The color of the shell does not affect the quality, cooking properties, or nutritive value of the egg, the color of the shell is normally determined by the breed of chicken.

 2. Membrane